cassiemusolf/pingPong/readme.md

 ### 6: Replace and return pong with numbers divisible by 5.
     Input: 5 Output: [1,2,ping,4,pong]

-### _7: Replace and return ping-pong with numbers divisible by 15.
+### 7: Replace and return ping-pong with numbers divisible by 15.
     Input: 15 Output: [1,2,ping,4,pong,ping,7,8,ping,pong,11,ping,13,14,ping-pong]

-    # _Ping-Pong_
+# Ping-Pong

-    #### _Webpage to play a ping-pong game, January 20, 2017_
+#### Webpage to play a ping-pong game, January 20, 2017

-    #### By _**Cassie Musolf**_
+#### By Cassie Musolf

 ## Description

-    _{This is a detailed description of your application.
-Its purpose and usage.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have. }_
+_This ping-pong web application is a simple game that takes a number from the user's input and uses that number to count up from 1.
+It then finds any numbers, in the list, that are divisible by 3 and replaces them with "ping", it does the same for numbers divisible by 5 and replaces those with "pong" and, again, with numbers divisible by 15 and replaces those with "ping-pong"._

 ## Setup/Installation Requirements

-    * _This is a great place_
-    * _to list setup instructions_
-    * _in a simple_
+* _Connect to internet_
-    * _easy-to-understand_
+* _Open web browser_
-    * _format_
+* _Enter a number_

-    _{Leave nothing to chance!
-You want it to be easy for potential users, employers and collaborators to run your app.
-Do I need to run a server?
-How should I set up my databases?
-Is there other code this app depends on?}_

-    ## Known Bugs

-    _{Are there issues that have not yet been resolved that you want to let users know you know?
-Outline any issues that would impact use of your application.
-Share any workarounds that are in place. }_
+* _Submit your input with the button_

 ## Support and contact details

-    _{Let people know what to do if they run into any issues or have questions, ideas or concerns.
-Encourage them to contact you or make a contribution to the code.}_
+_If you have any questions or issues with this webpage or have any ideas or input on my code, please, feel free to contact me via email: cassiemusolf@gmail.com_

 ## Technologies Used

-    _{Tell me about the languages and tools you used to create this app.
-Assume that I know you probably used HTML and CSS.
-If you did something really cool using only HTML, point that out.}_
+_HTML</br>CSS</br>Bootstrap</br>Javascript</br><JQuery</br>_

 ### License

-    *{Determine the license under which this application can be used.
-See below for more details on licensing.}*

-    Copyright (c) 2016 **_{List of contributors or company name}_**
+*This web application is licensed under the MIT license.*

+Copyright (c) 2017 **_Cassie Musolf_**